-Table 5.2b: Significant Terms of Certain Investments - UCRSP Plans
+Table 5.3b: Significant Terms of Certain Investments - UCRSP Plans (in thousands of dollars)

-Investment Type Fair Value (thousands of dollars) Unfunded Commitments (thousands of dollars) Remaining Life (Years) Redemption Terms and Restrictions U.S. equity funds \$2,426,069 Redemption generally requires at least 0 to 90 days written notice of intention to terminate as of a date specified in the notice.
-Payments of withdrawal requests are generally made within 0 to 120 days.
+Investment type Fair value Unfunded commitments Remaining life (years) Redemption terms and restrictions U.S. equity funds \$3,589,187 Redemption generally requires at least zero to 90 days' written notice of intention to terminate as of a date specified in the notice.
+Payments of withdrawal requests are generally made within zero to 120 days.

-6. CONTRIBUTIONS
+6. Contributions

 Contributions to UCRP are based upon rates determined by The Regents.
 The Regents' funding policy provides for contributions at rates which are reasonably expected to maintain UCRP on an actuarially sound basis.
-While the University's independent actuary annually determines the total funding policy contributions, the University is not required to contribute an amount equal to the total funding policy contributions and the contribution rates of the University and employees are based on numerous factors, including the availability of funds to the University, the impact of employee contributions on the competitiveness of the University's total remuneration package and collective bargaining agreements.
+While the University's independent actuary annually determines the total funding policy contributions, the University is not required to contribute an amount equal to the total funding policy contributions.
+The actual contributions and the contribution rates of the University and employees are based on numerous factors, including the availability of funds to the University, the impact of employee contributions on the competitiveness of the University's total remuneration package and collective bargaining agreements.

 The Regents determines the portion of the total contribution to be made by the employer (University) and by the employees (members).
 The University pays a uniform contribution rate on behalf of all UCRP active members on covered payroll.
-The contribution rate was 14.0 percent and 15.0 percent for the fiscal years ended June 30, 2023 and 2022, respectively.
+The contribution rate was 14.0 percent for the fiscal years ended June 30, 2024 and 2023.
 In order to pay down the unfunded liability of UCRP, effective July 1, 2016, the University pays a separate uniform contribution rate into UCRP on covered payroll on behalf of all active Savings Choice participants, which is generally 8 percent less than the contribution rate the University pays on behalf of UCRP active members.
-This separate University contribution rate was 6.0 percent and 7.0 percent for the fiscal years ended June 30, 2023 and 2022, respectively.
-Future University contribution rates, as approved by The Regents, are shown below in Table 6.1:
+This separate University contribution rate was 6.0 percent for the fiscal years ended June 30, 2024 and 2023.
+Future University contribution rates, as approved by The Regents, are shown below in Table 6.1.

-Table 6.1: University Contribution Rates ( shown as percentage)
+Table 6.1: University Contribution Rates (shown as percentage)

-Effective Date UCRP Actives Savings Choice Actives
+Effective date UCRP actives Savings Choice actives

-7/1/2023 14.0% 6.0%
+7/1/2024 14.5% 6.5%

-7/1/2024 15.0 7.0
+7/1/2025 15.0 7.0

-7/1/2025 15.5 7.5
+7/1/2026 15.5 7.5

-7/1/2026 16.0 8.0
+7/1/2027 16.0 8.0

-7/1/2027 16.5 8.5
+7/1/2028 16.5 8.5

-7/1/2028 17.0 9.0
+7/1/2029 17.0 9.0

+7/1/2030 17.5 9.5

+7/1/2031 18.0 10.0

 Mandatory employee contributions, made as a condition of employment, are based upon covered University wages less a specified monthly reduction, determined periodically by The Regents.
-Effective July 1, 2014, member contribution rates, by tier are as shown below in Table 6.2:
+Effective July 1, 2014, member contribution rates, by tier are as shown below in Table 6.2.

 Table 6.2: Member Contribution Rates (shown as percentage)

-Member Tier Member Contribution Rate
+Member tier Member contribution rate

 1976 Tier 8.0%

 2013 Tier/2016 Tier 7.0

 Safety 9.0

-\ Contributions offset by \$19 per month.
+^{}Contributions offset by \$19 per month.